Public Participation in Developing a Common Framework for the Assessment and Management of Sustainable Innovation

 E-mail:

-Rodrigo Barra Novoa is a researcher and international consultant with a PhD in Economics whose work focuses on sustainable innovation, smart specialisation strategies (S3), territorial development and public policy.
+Rodrigo Barra Novoa is a researcher, university lecturer and international consultant with a PhD in Economics.
+His work focuses on sustainable innovation, smart specialisation strategies (S3), territorial development, internationalisation and public policy.
 Over the past 16 years, he has collaborated with governments, universities, innovation agencies, businesses and international organisations across Europe and Latin America, contributing to the design of innovation ecosystems, governance models and sustainable development strategies.

-His work focuses on innovation ecosystems, regional competitiveness, sustainable transitions and the design of strategies that connect knowledge, governance and economic development.
-He has collaborated with institutions including the Inter-American Development Bank (IDB), the European Union, the Spanish Agency for International Development Cooperation (AECID), regional governments, universities and scientific and technological organisations in Spain and Latin America.
+His research interests include innovation ecosystems, regional competitiveness, sustainable transitions, state capacity and the design of policies and strategies that connect knowledge generation, R&D&I, collaborative governance and territorial development.
+He has worked with institutions such as the Inter-American Development Bank (IDB), the European Union, the Spanish Agency for International Development Cooperation (AECID), regional governments, universities and scientific and technological organisations in Europe and Latin America.

-In Spain, he has worked with the Science Park of the University of Valencia and the Valencian Universities Network for the Promotion of Research, Development and Innovation (RUVID).
-At the Science Park of the University of Valencia, he served as Lead Researcher for the INNpresa 2 Project, a study aimed at identifying the success patterns, innovation trajectories and distinctive characteristics of high-performing innovative companies in the Valencian Community.
+In Spain, he has collaborated with the Science Park of the University of Valencia and the Valencian Universities Network for the Promotion of Research, Development and Innovation (RUVID).
+At the Science Park, he served as Principal Researcher of the INNpresa Project, which analysed the success patterns, innovation trajectories and competitive factors of leading innovative firms in the Valencian Community.

-His current research explores the relationship between state capacity, innovation governance, sustainable transitions and endogenous development, with particular attention to the role of institutions, knowledge ecosystems and collaborative governance in shaping long-term transformation processes.
+His current research explores the relationships between state capacity, collective innovation, smart governance, sustainable transitions and endogenous development.
+Particular attention is given to how institutions, knowledge ecosystems, collaborative networks and mission-oriented policies shape long-term economic and social transformation processes.

 TOPICS